The Alum Cave Trail

 Families with small children can still enjoy the trail by hiking to Arch Rock or The Chimneys, which are both located within the first 2 miles of the hike.
 These shorter hikes offer stunning views without the challenges of a longer hike.

-The Alum Cave Trail is located in the Great Smoky Mountains National Park, about 1 hour away from Oak Haven Resort.
+One of the advantages of staying with us at Oak Haven Resort is our convenient location – the renowned Alum Cave Trail is just an hour’s scenic drive away, making it perfect for a day adventure.
 To get there, take US-441 W/Parkway to Gatlinburg.
 From there, follow signs for the Great Smoky Mountains National Park and look for the Alum Cave Parking Area.

 Call Now